gia-urjc/Bike3S-Simulator/documentation/backend_setup_intellij.md

  ![Gif with instructions to import the project](gifs/backend_intellij_1.gif "Instructions 1")

-2. As you can se this project is separated in modules.
+2. As you can see this project is separated in modules.

 ![Modules image](images/modules_intellij.png "Instructions 2")